Kamalanka: Records

 The 1900s image of the Dvaravati-style Chedi in the present Wat Phra Rub temple.
 It later collapsed, and the area was then transformed into a parking area.

 Based on references in the book of I Ching and the seventh-century travel records of the Chinese monk Xuanzang, Kamalanka has been equated with Lang-ya-xiu or Lang-chia-shu.
 The Liáng Shū records that this polity measured thirty days’ journey from east to west and twenty days from north to south, situated 24,000 li from Guangzhou.
-The settlement of Balangka or Kalonga, mentioned in Ptolemy’s Geographike Hyphegesis in the 2nd century CE, may also correspond to Kamalanka, being described therein as a “metropolis.”
+The settlement of Balangka or Kalonga, mentioned in Ptolemy's Geographike Hyphegesis in the 2nd century CE, may also correspond to Kamalanka, being described therein as a “metropolis.”

 Epigraphic evidence from Nakhon Pathom reinforces this association.
 A terracotta seal inscribed in Prakrit with Brahmi script, deciphered by Jiraphat Prapanwittaya and Varindra Vasishtha, refers to varapata(na), meaning “the glorious port city.”
 Saritpong Khumsong has proposed that during the Angkorian period (12th–13th centuries), Nakhon Pathom was possibly designated Sambuka or Sambukapattana, as attested in the Preah Khan inscription.
 Following hydrological changes, the principal settlement is believed to have shifted westward to Mueang Sa Kosi Narai (เมืองสระโกสินารายณ์) on the east bank of the Mae Klong River, while retaining its earlier appellation.

 The designation Sambukapattana translates as “the port city of Sambuka.”
 One interpretation of Sambuka identifies it with the asura—a class of divine antagonists in Hindu mythology—while other meanings include a devotee named Shambuka or a generic reference to a conch or bivalve shell.
-The asura interpretation is particularly striking in view of the neighboring polity described in seventh-century Chinese sources as Xiū Luó Fēn (修罗分), or “the country of the asura,” since 修罗 (Xiū Luó) is a shortened form of 阿修罗 (Āxiūluó), meaning asura.
-This parallel suggests a possible cultural or symbolic correspondence in the regional nomenclature of polities during the period.